microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0/Update-MgGroup.md

   - `[PropertyCausingError <String>]`: Name of the directory property causing the error.
 Current possible values: UserPrincipalName or ProxyAddress
   - `[Value <String>]`: Value of the property causing the error.

 OWNERS <IMicrosoftGraphDirectoryObject[]>: The owners of the group.
 Limited to 100 owners.
 Nullable.
 If this property is not specified when creating a Microsoft 365 group, the calling user is automatically assigned as the group owner.
+Supports $filter (/$count eq 0, /$count ne 0, /$count eq 1, /$count ne 1).
 Supports $expand including nested $select.
 For example, /groups$filter=startsWith(displayName,'Role')&$select=id,displayName&$expand=owners($select=id,userPrincipalName,displayName).
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.